Surrogacy for singles in Ireland

 If she is married, the child’s legal father is assumed to be the woman’s husband.
 It is possible to refute the assumption.
 To prove that the biological or commissioning father is the child’s father, DNA proof will be needed.
 Additionally, the husband shares guardianship of the child.

-Obtaining the Parenting rights
+Obtaining the Parenting rights for single parent surrogacy in Ireland

 - The Superintendent Registrar for Dublin declined to change the birth certificates for the twins, which listed the surrogate as the mother and her brother-in-law as the father.
 The genetic parents in that case then filed a High Court application to have both of them recognized as parents.